Wholesale Market Participation via Competitive DER Aggregation: Conclusions

 In the competitive market setting for the distribution network access auction, the network withdrawal access price $\underline{\lambda}$ is assumed to be exogenous.
-DERA conducts its profit maximization by Similarly, DSO's optimization is where $J(\underline{P}): =\frac{1}{2}b \underline{P}^2+a\underline{P}$ is defined as the cost function of DSO for providing the withdrawal access $\underline{P}$ of the distribution network at a certain PoA.
+DERA $i$ conducts its profit maximization by Similarly, DSO's optimization is where $J(\underline{P}): =\frac{1}{2}b \underline{P}^2+a\underline{P}$ is defined as the cost function of DSO for providing the withdrawal access $\underline{P}$ of the distribution network at a certain PoA.
 For simplicity, we ignore the distribution network reliability constraints in DSO's optimization.

-Denote the equilibrium price and access allocations as $(\lambda^{\star}, (\underline{C}_i^{\star})_{i \in [N]})$.
-Denote $K$ as the total number of homogeneous DERAs we have \beq \sum_{i=1}^K \underline{C}_i^{\star} = \underline{P}^{\star}, \eeq showing the total network withdrawal access is partitioned to individual DERAs.
+Denote $S$ as the total number of homogeneous DERAs.
+Denote the equilibrium price and access allocations as $(\lambda^{\star}, (\underline{C}_i^{\star})_{i \in [S]})$.
+We have \beq \sum_{i=1}^S \underline{C}_i^{\star} = \underline{P}^{\star}, \eeq showing the total network withdrawal access is partitioned to individual DERAs.
 The optimality conditions for these optimizations of DERA and DSO give the first condition for the long-run competitive equilibrium: